-CICAD notes with concern that Belize's law does not provide for alternative measures to incarceration for minor or non-violent drug-related offenses.
-Additionally, CICAD observes that, in the country, there are no legislative reform initiatives that take into account the implementation of alternative measures to incarceration for minor drug-related offenses.
-Moreover, Belize does not promote a common understanding of national legal norms, regulations, or internal procedures for the implementation of alternatives to incarceration.
+CICAD notes that Antigua and Barbuda's law provides for alternative measures to incarceration for minor or non-violent drug-related offenses, however, these measures do not take into the human rights approach or the gender perspective.
+Additionally, CICAD observes that the country does not develop mechanisms to monitor or evaluate these measures, and does not promote a common understanding of national legal norms, regulations, or internal procedures for the implementation of alternatives to incarceration.